Working with the server API

 Refresh Token

-This method is used to obtain a new access token based on your existing refresh token.
+This authorization method allows you to obtain a new access token based on the existing refresh token.

 API capabilities of a third-party application depend on the permissions it obtained.